how to not give up

 - why you can’t lose those last five pounds

-how to manage your mind
+7. Actively manage your mind

-Thankfully we come hard wired with a pre-frontal cortex part our brains.
+Thankfully we come hard-wired with a pre-frontal cortex part our brains.
 The prefrontal cortex is the part of your brain that can do advanced planning and is blessedly unattached to those primitive survival impulses like the ego is.
 Train your prefrontal cortex correctly, and you can harness the power to override your anxious ego-mind.
 To do this you simply take control and decide ahead of time that from now on and forevermore you will not accept any self-shaming.
 Remind your ego-mind over and over again that this human life is messy, fateful, and oftentimes unexplainable.
 Tell your ego-mind that it is okay to not know why you have challenges and to not know why you can’t overcome them right now.
 You are an incredibly resilient and luminous soul who can sit in discomfort and know that it will not destroy you.
 That’s how to get back into the driver’s seat of your brain and your life.

-I think of my grandmother when I land in a place of wanting to give up and I recognize the universal truth-that we all become more and more like the greatest version of ourselves every time we choose to manage our minds and not to give up on ourselves, our dreams, and our goals.
+I think of my grandmother when I land in a place of wanting to give up and I recognize the universal truth that we all become more and more like the greatest version of ourselves every time we choose to manage our minds and not to give up on ourselves, our dreams, and our goals.

-So just in case you’re in that dark place, I want you to know that you can totally do this.
+In case, you’re in that dark place, I want you to know that you can totally do this.
 I believe in you and your capacity for resilience, your ability to take greater meaning from your gravest challenges, and I promise that getting back into the messy arena of your life is the most direct route to the best version of you.

 Please share this post with a friend who might need a little support right now.